flightmansam/gnome-keyboard-backlight-dimmer/README.md

 ## Disclaimer
 I have only tested this with the following devices:
-- 16" M1 Pro running Asahi Fedora Remix 42 Gnome
+- 16" M1 Pro running Asahi Fedora Remix 42 (Gnome 48)
-- 11" 2015 MacBook Air running Fedora 42 Gnome
+- 11" 2015 MacBook Air running Fedora 42 (Gnome 48)